Dasharo/docs/docs/kb/fwupd.md

 === "QubesOS"

-    To use fwupdmgr on QubesOS the program needs to be run on the `dom0` qube and it requires internet connection.
+    To use fwupdmgr on QubesOS, the program needs to be run on the `dom0` qube, and it requires an internet connection.
-    For that reason a fwupdmgr wrapper for QubesOS exists, that sets up the network tunnels for the firmware update downloads to be possible from dom0.
+    For that reason, a fwupdmgr wrapper for QubesOS exists, that sets up the network tunnels for the firmware update downloads to be possible from dom0.
     The qubes-fwupdmgr package should be installed out of the box.